How to Apply: International First-Year Students

 New York Tech prefers electronic submission of documents.
-Submit your documents.
+Check your application status and submit your documents.

 New York Tech participates in several electronic transcripts networks: National Student Clearinghouse, Parchment Exchange, and eSCRIP-SAFE.
 If your prior institution does not participate with one of our networks, they may send an electronic official transcript directly to New York Tech at email@example.com.